chase-dalton/kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
 The purpose of this project is to analyze the various theater-related fundraising campaigns based on their respective launch dates and funding goals for Louise.
-By comparing these dimensions of these campaigns, we can observe trends and insights that may help explain as to why certain theater productions succeeded where others failed.
+By comparing the dimensions of these campaigns, we can observe trends and insights that may help explain as to why certain theater productions succeeded where others failed.

 ## Analysis and Challenges